CRMPickers logoCRMPickers

 Pros

-• cleaner general-purpose pipeline management
+• cleaner general-purpose pipeline governance

 • lower adoption risk for mixed SMB sales teams